colindean/wilkinsburg_pittsburgh_merger_analysis/README.md

 If you find a fact or figure that isn't cited and it is represented as factual, please raise an issue on the repository.

+The figures provided by these materials should be treated as estimates.
+Some information may grow out of date over time.

 I try to act on bug reports quickly.
 However, as a volunteer, most of my time spent on this is on the weekends and late evenings, so there could be a few days delay before I'm able to address your concerns.